 Francis Crick (1916-2004)

-English molecular biologist, physicist, and neuroscientist, who co-discovered the structure of the DNA molecule and was awarded the Nobel Prize in Physiology or Medicine in 1962.
+English molecular biologist, physicist, and neuroscientist, who co-discovered the structure of the DNA molecule and was awarded the Nobel Prize in physiology or medicine in 1962.

 Richard Feynman (1918-1988)